McTrip777/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+It allows the server to store information relevant to a specific user.
+One common use for cookies is to store session data.
+This is also used as a timer for how long the user will be loggedin

 1. What does bcrypt do to help us store passwords in a secure manner.
+It encrypts a password to a desired strngth called a token and allows for storing of that password in something other then just text.

 1. What does bcrypt do to slow down attackers?
+Like I mentioned it encrypts the passcode and isn't stored as just plain text so its not as easy as putting in a word or two to hack but it is a combination of symbols, letters and numbers.

-1. What are the three parts of the JSON Web Token?
+1. What are the three parts of the JSON Web Token? option, secret and a payload.

 ## Project Set Up